Dear Pet Owner,

 What to expect now that you have dropped off your pet

-- We have many procedures today and will give every patient the highest level of care and attention.
+- We have many procedures each surgery day and will give every patient the highest level of care and attention.

 - When your pet is awake and stable and ready to go home, we will call you.

 - If you need to reach us, please call 516-385-4527.
 Please only call if necessary, as we are busy working on your pet and others.